MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 The first step is to acquire new HCI hardware from your original OEM.
 Always refer to your OEM-provided documentation when adding new server hardware for use in your cluster.

 1. Place the new physical server in the rack and cable it appropriately.
-1. Enable physical switch ports and adjust access control lists (ACLs) if applicable.
+1. Enable physical switch ports and adjust access control lists (ACLs) and VLAN IDs if applicable.
 1. Configure the correct IP address in the baseboard management controller (BMC) and apply all BIOS settings per OEM instructions.
 1. Apply the current firmware baseline to all components by using the tools that are provided by your OEM.
 1. Run OEM validation tests to ensure homogeneity with the existing cluster servers.